SenseNet/docs.sensenet.com/content/faq/content-types.md

 # Why is a field not visible on the edit/new form?

-Fields could not only be added and removed from the content type definitions, there's a more convinient solution by switching display the fields on the auto-generated forms like edit and new.
+Fields could not only be added and removed from the content type definitions, there's a more convenient solution by switching display the fields on the auto-generated forms like edit and new.
 So if a field appears to be missing, maybe it is only set to be hidden what you can check in the ctd.

 ```
 <Field name="MyField" type="ShortText">